 Most of our new students begin in the fall.
-We have over 500 new first-year students and around 60 new transfers join us in September, while in January, generally just 10 or so new transfers will begin.
+We have over 600 new first-year students and around 50 new transfers join us in September, while in January, usually 10 or fewer new transfers will begin.
 Thus, spring entry students don’t have the same cohort of students who are going through the same new student issues that they are.
-Because the number of incoming students is so small, we do not offer a new student orientation program before spring term classes begin.
+Because the number of incoming students is so small, we do not offer a robust new student orientation program before spring term classes begin.
 The first day of spring classes is the day after the Martin Luther King, Jr. holiday, and the campus opens to students on the Sunday preceding MLK Day.
-New spring students, then, have just two days to settle in to campus before classes begin — two days when most College offices are closed due to the weekend and the national holiday.
+New spring students, then, have just two days to settle in to campus before classes begin — two days when most college offices are closed due to the weekend and the national holiday.
 While we do our best to meet the needs of all our entering spring students, be aware that some of the initial things new students need to take care of — including meeting with an academic advisor and completing course registration — may not happen until after classes begin.

 We stress that none of the above are insurmountable obstacles, and how much of an issue each presents varies a great deal from year to year and from student to student.
-If you do decide to pursue admission for spring, we encourage you to complete the application process as soon as you can.
-Spring applications don’t have to be completed until November 1, but the sooner we can get you through the admissions process, the sooner we can determine your financial aid award, register you for spring courses, and assist you in making your transition to Lewis & Clark.
+The sooner we can get you through the admissions process, the sooner we can determine your financial aid award, register you for spring courses, and assist you in making your transition to Lewis & Clark.
 For this reason, it is vital that all required application materials are received in our office by the November 1 deadline.